thomasjpfan/ml-workshop-intermediate-2-of-2/README.md

 ## Installation

-This workshop requires conda to be installed on your local machine.
-The easiest install conda is to install `miniconda` by using an installer for your operating system provided by [docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
-After conda is installed, navigate to this repository on your local machine:
+This workshop requires `conda` to be installed on your local machine.
+The simplest way to install `conda` is to install `miniconda` by using an installer for your operating system provided at [docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
+After `conda` is installed, navigate to this repository on your local machine:

 ```bash
 cd ml-workshop-intermediate-2-of-2
 ```

-To download and install the dependencies run:
+Then download and install the dependencies:

 ```bash
 conda env create -f environment.yml
 ```

 This will create a virtual environment named `ml-workshop-intermediate-2-of-2`.
-To activate the environment:
+To activate this environment:

 ```bash
 conda activate ml-workshop-intermediate-2-of-2